 \subsection{Field-of-View Cost}

-This field-of-view (FOV) cost is to ensure that the LOS between the target and tracker can always remain within the LiDAR's FOV during the flight, thus the target can be sensed.
-We denote the world frame using $w$, the body frame using $b$, and the LiDAR frame using $l$.
-In our system, the LiDAR's FOV is attached to the drone's body frame.
-Transforming the target position $^{w}\bm{\xi}$ in the world frame to the LiDAR frame, we can derive $^{l}\bm{\xi}$ as:
+The field-of-view (FOV) cost ensures that the target remains within the LiDAR's sensing range.
+Transforming the target position $^{w}\bm{\xi}$ from the world frame to the LiDAR frame yields:

-where $_{w}^{b}\textbf{q}$ is the rotation quaternion between the world and body frame, $_{w}^{b}\mathbf{R}$ is the corresponding rotation matrix, and $_{b}^{l}\textbf{t}$ is the translation between the LiDAR frame and the body frame.
-The FOV cost formulation $\mathcal{J}_{fov}$ should consist of vertical and horizontal parts.
-For omnidirectional sensors, \textit{e.g.} MID360 LiDAR, only the vertical FOV needs to be regulated to contain the target.
-We denote the LiDAR's vertical FOV as $\theta_{vrt}$.
-Given the target at $^{l}\bm{\xi} = [x_l, y_l, z_l]^T$, we use an auxiliary point $\textbf{p}_c$, which is the vertical projection of $^{l}\bm{\xi}$ on the angle bisector of the vertical FOV, as depicted in Fig.\ref{fig:fov_cost}(c).
-It can be written as
+where $_{w}^{b}\textbf{q}$ is the rotation quaternion, $_{w}^{b}\mathbf{R}$ is the corresponding rotation matrix, and $_{b}^{l}\textbf{t}$ is the LiDAR-body translation.
+In our system configuration, the rotation between the body frame and the LiDAR frame is identity.

-where $\theta_{ctr}$ is the angle between the bisector of the vertical FOV and the horizon level.
-As shown in Fig.\ref{fig:fov_cost}(c), to contain the target in vertical FOV, the constraint expects the vertical angle $\psi_{vrt}$ between local vectors $^{l}\bm{\xi}$ and $\textbf{p}_c$ to satisfy $\psi_{vrt} < \theta_{vrt}/2$, thus the vertical FOV cost can be formulated as
+The cost formulation $\mathcal{J}_{fov}$ consists of vertical and horizontal parts.
+For sensors with horizontally omnidirectional but vertically limited FOV (\textit{e.g.}, MID360), only the vertical FOV requires regulation.
+Given $^{l}\bm{\xi} = [x_l, y_l, z_l]^T$ and vertical FOV $\theta_{vrt}$, we define an auxiliary point on the vertical FOV bisector:

-For sensors with conic FOVs, \textit{e.g.} Avia LiDAR, the horizontal FOV cost should be additionally imposed to make the drone face towards the target.
-The horizontal angle $\psi_{hrz}$ between the target and the heading axis in Fig.\ref{fig:fov_cost}(d) is expected to be zero.
-Thus, the horizontal FOV cost can be given as
+where $\theta_{ctr}$ is the angle between the vertical FOV bisector and the horizon level.
+As shown in Fig.\;\,\ref{fig:fov_cost}(c), to contain the target in vertical FOV, the cost penalizes configurations where the angle $\psi_{vrt}$ between $^{l}\bm{\xi}$ and $\textbf{p}_c$ exceeds $\theta_{vrt}/2$:

-For a FOV that perfectly heads towards the target, this horizontal cost equals zero.
-It's worth noticing that the drone's position $\textbf{p}$ and attitude $\textbf{q}$ in Eq.\ref{eqn:field-of-view} can jointly affect the target position $^{l}\bm{\xi}$ in LiDAR frame, hence the proposed $\mathcal{J}_{fov}$ is an $SE(3)$ cost.
-The gradient w.r.t. $\textbf{p}$ is derived by chain rule as
+For sensors with conic FOVs (\textit{e.g.}, Avia), an additional horizontal cost should be imposed to align the drone's heading toward the target.
+The horizontal angle $\psi_{hrz}$ between the target and the heading axis in Fig.~\ref{fig:fov_cost}(d) is expected to be zero.
+Thus the horizontal cost can be given as